-How to Add Contact and Copyright Info to Images with Photoshop
+How to Add Copyright and Contact Info to Images with Photoshop

-Learn how to protect and promote your work online by adding contact and copyright information to your images with Photoshop!
+Before sharing your photos online, learn how to protect and promote your work by adding copyright and contact information to your images with Photoshop!

 Step 2: Open the File Info dialog box